Questions about shortages, the supply chain or the economy? Let Augusta’s experts help you find the answersJanuary 26, 20223 min read

 - Q 2 - Is this a problem we are likely to see continue through the first quarter or half of the year?

 “I am optimistic that we can get past the omicron crunch in the coming weeks (by mid to late February, if not sooner).
 So, things should get better this quarter.
 However, this will just put us back to where we were pre-omicron, with still some lingering issues.
 I am hopeful that as the pandemic evolves into an endemic, things will resemble a more normal environment.
 While this virus has been unpredictable, I am hopeful that we can return to more normal environment no later than the end of the second quarter.”

 - Q 3 - What we can we expect once the pandemic finally subsides?

 “I am extremely optimistic concerning our economy post-COVID.
 We have been pretty resilient to date, so I think if COVID transitions to endemic, I think we will see more spending and more people going to work.”

 If you’ve got more questions to be answered, or if you’d like to speak with him one on one – then let us help.

 Dr. Richard M. Franza is available to speak with media about important issues like America’s supply chain and the economy – simply click on his icon now to arrange an interview today.

-Richard Franza Dean, James M. Hull College of Business
+Richard Franza, PhD Faculty, James M. Hull College of Business

-Dr. Richard M. Franza is the Dean of the James M. Hull College of Business.
+Dr. Richard M. Franza is a professor and former dean of the James M. Hull College of Business.